kristopherkyle/corpus-analysis-python/Python_Tutorial_5.md

 # Python Tutorial 5: Concordancing
 [Back to Tutorial Index](py_index.md)

-(updated 10-8-2020)
+(updated 10-13-2020)

 A central aspect of corpus analysis is examining the contexts in which linguistic items occur (this is referred to as concordancing).
 With large corpora (and/or with frequently occurring items), a random sample of item occurrences is used.

 In order to generate concordance lines, we will need to create a function that:
-- can create a random sample
 - can identify target linguistic items and their context
+- can create a random sample of the identified items (and context)

 We will also need to write concordance lines to a file (for further analysis and record keeping purposes).